-- 18.3.1 Every Person that constitutes the Contractor will obtain and during the term of this Contract, maintain in full force and effect, insurance for Petroleum Operations of such type and in such amount as is customary and prudent in accordance with generally accepted practice of the international petroleum industry, and whose terms and conditions of coverage will be communicated to the Ministry within thirty (30) days after the Effective Date.
+- 18.3.1 Every Person that constitutes the Contractor will obtain and during the term of this Contract, maintain in full force and effect, insurance for Petroleum Operations of such type and in such amount as is customary and prudent in accordance with generally accepted good practices of the international petroleum industry, and whose terms and conditions of coverage will be communicated to the Ministry within thirty (30) days after the Effective Date.
 Without prejudice to the generality of the foregoing provisions, this insurance will cover: - (a) any damage or loss to the assets used in Petroleum Operations; - (b) pollution caused in the course of Petroleum Operations; - (c) damages or losses to the property, or damage, bodily injury, or death suffered by any Person in the course of Petroleum Operations; - (d) the cost of clean-up operations and salvage following an accident or upon dismantlement; and - (e) the Contractor's liability for its employees involved in Petroleum Operations.

-The members of the Contractor, with the exception of the National Company, will pay the insurance costs with respect to any interests or insured assets associated with a Contract Area subject to the Participation Interests of the National Company only during the period in which the Participation Interest is paid by the members of the Contractor.
+Prior to the End Point of the Carry-Forward, the members of the Contractor, with the exception of the National Company, will pay the insurance costs with respect to any interests or insured assets associated with the Contract Area and as from and including the End Point of the Carry-Forward, the members of the Contractor will pay the insurance costs with respect to any interests or insured assets associated with the Contract Area.

-- 18.3.2 The Contractor will require its subcontractors to carry insurance of the type and amount of coverage consistent with the generally accepted practices of the international petroleum industry. - 18.3.3 The Contractor will place the insurance required under this Article 18.3.1 in accordance with Decree 56/2007 addressing insurance in the petroleum industry, provided the Equatoguinean insurance brokers and insurance companies that the Contractor uses in accordance with Decree 56/2007 are considered competent according to its criteria that they have the same financial solidity as the insurance brokers and companies available on the international market and that offer coverage at comparable prices.
+- 18.3.2 The Contractor will require its subcontractors to carry insurance of the type and amount of coverage consistent with the generally accepted good practices of the international petroleum industry. - 18.3.3 The Contractor will place the insurance required under this Article 18.3.1 in accordance with Decree 56/2007 addressing insurance in the petroleum industry, provided the Equatoguinean insurance brokers and insurance companies that the Contractor uses in accordance with Decree 56/2007 are considered competent according to its criteria that they have the same financial solidity as the insurance brokers and companies available on the international market and that offer coverage at comparable prices.